deepStorage/AWS-SAA-C03/README.md

 * If the public IP address of your instance in a VPC has been released, it will not receive a new one if there is more than one network interface attached to your instance.
 * If your instance's public IP address is released while it has a secondary private IP address that is associated with an Elastic IP address, the instance does not receive a new public IP address.

+# Elastic IP addresses (IPv4)

+An Elastic IP address is a public IPv4 address that you can allocate to your account.
+You can associate it to and disassociate it from instances as you require